vst/www.thenegation.com/pages/work.md

 layout: page
 ---

-Here is a quick summary of my ongoing work, projects and affiliations.
-In no particular order.
+Here is a quick summary of my ongoing work, projects and affiliations, in no particular order.

 ## Free and Open Source Projects